DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Method

 \subsection{Skill-Specialized Action MoE}

 Human drivers fluidly transition among different driving skills—such as smoothly cruising down a highway, carefully merging into traffic, swiftly overtaking slower vehicles, or urgently braking in response to sudden obstacles.
 Each of these driving skills is associated with distinct behavioral patterns and trajectory characteristics.
-Although the original flow-matching decoder of $\pi_0$ could already generate diverse trajectories, employing one single model inevitably averages across these diverse behaviors~\cite{black2024pi_0}, making the model fail to accurately generate rare yet safety-critical maneuvers.
+Although the original flow-matching decoder of $\boldsymbol{\pi}_{\boldsymbol{0}}$ could already generate diverse trajectories, employing one single model inevitably averages across these diverse behaviors~\cite{black2024pi_0}, making the model fail to accurately generate rare yet safety-critical maneuvers.

 To address these issues, inspired by human intuition—where drivers naturally select the appropriate driving skill based on the current context, we propose a Skill-Specialized Action MoE architecture built on the original flow-matching trajectory transformer.
+The details about flow matching trajectory loss refer to Appendix~\ref{sec:flow_loss}.
 The central idea is to decompose the policy’s representation of behaviors by replacing each dense feed-forward network (FFN) in the decoder with a Mixture-of-Experts (MoE) layer containing multiple skill-specific experts.
 Essentially, each decoder layer is no longer a single monolithic mapping, but an ensemble of $K$ expert FFNs each intended to specialize in a subset of driving skills.
 By conditionally routing each input through a small subset of these experts, the model isolates distinct behavior modes instead of forcing them into a single decoder stream.
 This design prevents the averaging effect observed in one single model and thereby allocates dedicated model capacity to rare maneuvers.
 The result is a policy network that preserves the multimodality of the trajectory data, modeling both frequent and infrequent behaviors with appropriate specialization.
+As illustrated in Figure~\ref{fig:actionmoe_token} and Figure~\ref{fig:actionmoe_traj}, we explore two styles of MoE design: token-level (similar to DeepSeek-MoE) and trajectory-level.